Why Is My Cat Sneezing? Expert Insights from a Vet

 The causes of sneezing in cats

 There could be several reasons why your cat is sneezing, and most aren’t a cause for alarm.
 So, what’s the first step in getting to the bottom of it?
-You need to figure out whether their sneezing fits are acute or chronic.
+First, you need to figure out whether their sneezing fits are acute or chronic.

 Acute cat sneezing

 In medical terms, acute refers to a phenomenon that occurs suddenly, usually in response to a specific stimulus.
-When your cat gets too close to your new scented candle, that’s an acute sneeze.
+For example, when your cat gets too close to your new scented candle, that’s an acute sneeze.
 Acute sneezing can be caused by:

 Chronic cat sneezing